 Ayurveda, the treatment of mind, body, and soul dates back to over five thousand years.
 Here in Sri Lanka we have a rich history which associates with our own brand of Ayurveda medicine, skills and practices that can be traced back to the times of King Ravana, and King Buddhadasa(4th century).
 At Karunakarala, we provide this indigenous tradition to add spirituality to your leisure and create a lifestyle that you could nurture within you.

-‘Ayurveda’ treats the roots of an ailment, it cleanses, it purifies and goes beyond the physical realm to find a cure to what ails you.
-Ayurvedic doctors dedicate an ample amount of time for each patient, the treatment it provides is complete and with limited side effects as it uses the gift of nature, the essence of herbs and strength within a long tradition.
+Ayurveda treats the roots of an ailment, it cleanses, it purifies and goes beyond the physical realm to find a cure to what ails you.
+Ayurveda doctors dedicate an ample amount of time for each patient; the treatment it provides is complete and with limited side effects as it uses the gift of nature - the essence of herbs.

 The Three ‘Dosha’s